marcellofonda/PBI.jl/README.md

-# X-ray Phase-contrast imaging and retrieval
+# X-ray Propagation-Based Phase-Contrast Imaging and Retrieval

 This repository contains some code about phase-contrast imaging using X-rays.
 More about it at [marcellofonda.github.io/Tesi](https://marcellofonda.github.io/Tesi)